FischermanCH/net-alarm/README.md

 Thing's to do :
 GENERIC
 - generate subpages with main menu on each page

 ARP
 - generate arpwatch configure and start page
-- generate arpwatch import (code ecisting, needs to be integrated) TPC
+- generate arpwatch import (code existing, needs to be integrated)

+TPC
 - ....
 - ....

 HOST
 - ....
 - ....

 LAN
 - ....
 - ....

 ALERTING
 - configure alerting
 -- e-mail
 -- other

 MAIN PAGE
 - Overview for each section
 - time and date